Ray1024/Direct2D/README.md

 ### D2DFPS
 This project is a test about fps in Direct2D.

+### D2DGeometricTranslationOrder
+This project shows that the different order of geometric translation lead to different result.</br>
+The right order is 'scale -> rotate -> translate'in the geometric translation.

 ### D2DGeometryCollisionDetectionWithPt
 This project is about collision detection between point and geometry object.</br>
 Article Link : http://www.cnblogs.com/Ray1024/p/6028108.html